 Tell us about your path to becoming a dietitian!

-Well, I was interested in architecture for a long time as a kid and had even taken a number of college level courses in high school.
-Then I took an introductory nutrition course in college.
-After that it was all over.
+Chris: Well, I was interested in architecture for a long time as a kid and had even taken a number of college level courses in high school.
+Then, I took an introductory nutrition course in college.
+After that, it was all over.
 I saw the progression of obesity and knew it would be a burden on Americans for a long time to come.
-I wanted to help, knew there was a secure future in it, enjoyed learning the material and was good at the science behind it.
-I decided to switch my major to dietetics during the course.
+I wanted to help, knew there was a secure future in it, enjoyed learning the material, and was good at the science behind it.
+I decided to switch my major to dietetics.

-First of all, who’s ears don’t perk up when they hear the term, sex nutrition?
-The funniest response I get is, “I’m sorry, what did you say?” as if they think they heard me wrong.
-The next biggest questions I get are, “what is that?” and “what can you do as a dietitian to actually help with that?”.
-To answer the first, I generally describe sex nutrition as having to do with fertility, libido and sexual performance.
+To answer the first, I generally describe sex nutrition as having to do with fertility, libido, and sexual performance.
 To answer the second, I share that it hasn’t been easy but the evidence is there.
-It all started while I was working with a my career coach and dietitian, Chere Bork.
-I was contemplating what the next step in life was and it turned out I liked sex and nutrition.
-Shocking right?!
-We both agreed the topic sounded fun, unique and right up my alley.
+It all started while I was working with my career coach and dietitian, Chere Bork.
+I was contemplating what the next step in life was, and it turned out I liked sex and nutrition.
+Shocking, right?!
+We both agreed the topic sounded fun, unique, and right up my alley.
 I began looking into whether the idea of sex nutrition was actually a valid avenue to pursue.
 There’s a lot of bogus theories out there but when you’re truly looking there are many efficacious strategies as well.
-It’s hard but they’re there.
+It’s hard, but they’re there.
 As I explored, I found that many people were struggling with these issues.
 Worst of all, they were struggling quietly.
-Love, sex and fertility are things we all desire but few people are comfortable talking about them personally, let alone professionally.
+Love, sex, and fertility are things we all desire but few people are comfortable talking about them personally, let alone professionally.
 They are so tied to our identity, especially when they’re dysfunctional, but no one is talking about it.
 That’s when I knew I had to help.

-I noticed on your blog that you have a lot of great advice on how nutrition can improve your sex life, what is your favorite tip?
+Healthie: On your blog, you have a lot of great advice on how nutrition can improve your sex life.
+What is your favorite tip?

-Since Valentine’s Day is right around the corner, I have to ask – what aphrodisiacs would you recommend for a romantic dinner date?
+Healthie: Since Valentine’s Day is right around the corner, I have to ask: which aphrodisiacs would you recommend for a romantic dinner date?

 Telenutrition is still a very new thing.
 There are many companies out there doing one thing great but it’s hard to find a company that is doing everything great.
 Aspects of the practice like appointment scheduling, billing, live video and e-signatures haven’t been so well connected in one affordable platform until Healthie.
 I was using countless seperate platforms to meet my needs.
 They were all excellent but all separate.
 I found Healthie to be a great all-in-one option.
 I know it is going to make my life a lot easier not to mention enhancing my client experience.